 The pandemic gave us all time to pause, reset, and think about the future of our careers.
 You may be contemplating a new job in your field or a career transition to a new industry.
 If you’re not sure what the best move for you is right now, this resource is for you.
 With inputs from over 20 leading recruiters and career coaches in tech, we’ll dive into:

 The hiring market in tech right now and what employees are looking for

-4 questions to ask yourself if you’re deciding to quit or stay
+4 questions to ask yourself if you’re deciding how to quit or if you should stay